paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 Section was formerly classified to [section 7274c of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7274c&num=0&edition=prelim), The Public Health and Welfare, prior to renumbering by Pub.
 L. 108–136.

 #### Amendments
+2013—Pub.
+L. 113–66 substituted “defense environmental cleanup” for “environmental restoration” in section catchline and “defense environmental cleanup funds” for “environmental restoration and waste management funds for defense activities” in text.

 2003—Pub.
 L. 108–136, § 3141(g)(8)(D), made technical amendment to section catchline.

 <a id="section-2589"></a>
 ## § 2589.
-Public participation in planning for environmental restoration and waste management at defense nuclear facilities
+Public participation in planning for defense environmental cleanup

-The Secretary of Energy shall consult with the Administrator of the Environmental Protection Agency, the Attorney General, Governors and Attorneys General of affected States, appropriate representatives of affected Indian tribes, and interested members of the public in any planning conducted by the Secretary for environmental restoration and waste management at Department of Energy defense nuclear facilities.
+The Secretary of Energy shall consult with the Administrator of the Environmental Protection Agency, the Attorney General, Governors and attorneys general of affected States, appropriate representatives of affected Indian tribes, and interested members of the public in any planning conducted by the Secretary for defense environmental cleanup activities at Department of Energy defense nuclear facilities.

 ### Statutory Notes